Week 1. National Simplify Your Life Week (10 good ideas! We love “If you don’t use it, lose it.”)

 - Dig herb roots (chicory, ginseng, goldenseal, horseradish) after the foliage fades.
 Dig, wash off the dirt, dry thoroughly on a screen, store in paper bags.

 - If you’d rather make your vanilla custard with condensed/evaporated milk, here’s how.
-And while you’re at it, you might want to know how Gail Borden came to develop canned condensed (or evaporated) milk and why it was so important at the time—a bit of food history that you probably didn’t learn in school.
+And while you’re at it, you might want to know how Gail Borden came to develop canned condensed (or evaporated) milk and why it was so important at the time.
 (The Herbed Mustard Sauce recipe on that page is terrific.
 No fresh tarragon?
 Try thyme, parsley, dill.)
-What’s the difference between condensed or evaporated and sweetened condensed milk?
-Here’s the low-down.

 - On Potato Day, read Crunch!
 A History of the Great American Potato Chip, by Dick Burhans.
 The story of how the pedestrian potato (once considered medicinal) was transformed into America’s favorite snack food—and the dark side of that picture.
 Informative, fun.